dominictarr/level-sublevel/README.md

   add({
     key: ''+Date.now(),
     value: ch.key,
-    type: 'put'
+    type: 'put',
-  }, sub) //NOTE pass the destination db to add
+    prefix: sub //NOTE pass the destination db to add
                //and the value will end up in that subsection!
+  })
 })

 db.put('key', 'VALUE', function (err) {